(Last updated: February 4, 2019)

 Large page support was the original motivation for the entire memory allocation support in y-cruncher.
-But unfortunately, this optimization turned out to be a miss as performance improvements have largely been negligible.
-Nevertheless, large page support remains in y-cruncher.
+Initially, this optimization turned out to be a miss as performance improvements had largely been negligible.
+But things have changed in the post-Meltdown world.

 On both Windows and Linux, OS support is required: